Springbrook, Queensland

-The locality borders New South Wales.

 Geography

 The plateau is covered in subtropical rainforest and crossed by many small creeks.
 The area has excellent views to the Gold Coast and is known for its cliffs, waterfalls and forest walks, most of which are protected in the Springbrook National Park.

 Road access to this eastern Scenic Rim mountain is via Mudgeeraba along the Springbrook Road and from Numinbah Valley via Pine Creek Road.
 To the south of Springbrook is the Tweed Range, west is the Numinbah Valley and the Lamington Plateau.
 Both the Nimmel Range and Tamborine Mountain are to the north, as is Hinze Dam while the peak of Mount Nimmel is at the north eastern tip.
 The plateau is part of a biodiversity hot spot.
 It is part of the Scenic Rim Important Birdlife Area.
 Pademelons are commonly seen by visitors.

 Springbrook Plateau is the remains of the Tweed Volcano—now known as Mount Warning and the Tweed Valley.
 The plateau is an undulating elevated patch that extends north from the southern, forested heights, close to Mount Cougal, just to the east.
 These subtropical rainforests are part of the Gondwana Rainforests of Australia and contain the rare Antarctic beech trees.
 Springbrook plateau has been described as "the Switzerland of Queensland" and a unique wonder.
 Springbrook was widely considered to be part of the McPherson Range.
 As the area's geology was understood it has now come to be typically described as a distinct plateau landform.

 The plateau is highly visible on the western horizon from the Gold Coast coastal strip.
 Springbrook Plateau is in the water catchment area for Tallebudgera Creek and the larger Nerang River dammed by the Hinze Dam, a significant part of the region's water supply infrastructure.
 Little Nerang Creek flows into Little Nerang Dam (28.1477°S 153.2841°E) in the north of the locality.
 The Natural Bridge is a rock arch and waterfall on the western slopes of the plateau.
 A triangulation station is located close to Mount Thillinmam at Bilbrough Lookout.
 Mobile reception is generally poor at Springbrook.